Priest hunter: England

 The Religion Act 1580 fined and imprisoned those who celebrated the Mass or attended a Mass.
-The Jesuits, etc. Act 1584 commanded all Catholic priests to leave the country in forty days or be punished for high treason unless, within the 40 days, they swore an oath to obey the Queen.
+The Jesuits, etc. Act 1584 commanded all Catholic priests to leave the country in forty days or be punished for high treason unless, within the 40 days, they swore an oath to obey the queen.
 Those who harboured them, and all those who knew of their presence and failed to inform the authorities, would be fined and imprisoned for felony.
 It also provided an incentive to informers by according them one-third of any forfeitures.

-This Act was followed by another, the Jesuits, etc. Act 1584, which declared that anyone ordained a priest outside the Queen's dominions who then came into the country was deemed a traitor, and anyone harbouring them, a felon.
+This Act was followed by another, the Jesuits, etc. Act 1584, which declared that anyone ordained a priest outside the queen's dominions who then came into the country was deemed a traitor, and anyone harbouring them, a felon.
 Nicholas Woodfen (Devereux) and Edward Stransham, who had both studied at the English College, Douai, were executed at Tyburn on 21 January 1586.

 One of the most infamous priest hunters of Elizabeth's reign was Sir Richard Topcliffe, who delighted in personally torturing and playing mind games with the priests whom he apprehended.
-Described by Father John Gerard as "old and hoary and a veteran in evil", Topcliffe ultimately fell from favour with the Queen and was imprisoned very soon after his role in the arrest, trial, and execution of the underground priest and secret poet, Fr.
-Robert Southwell, S.J.
+Described by John Gerard as "old and hoary and a veteran in evil", Topcliffe ultimately fell from favour with the queen and was imprisoned very soon after his role in the arrest, trial, and execution of the underground priest and secret poet, Robert Southwell.